Chart Color Schemes

 Central Highlands - East's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Central Highlands - East, particularly among younger cohorts who exhibit very low prevalence of common health conditions.
+Analysis shows strong health performance in Central Highlands - East, particularly among younger cohorts with low prevalence of common conditions.

 Frequently Asked Questions - Health